Cryptomancerx/BGA2Editor/README.md

 INTRODUCTION:
 This is a saved game editor for Battlefleet Gothic: Armada 2.
 Currently it supports editing campaign saved games.
 It will be updated to support new factions and features as they're released.
 BGA2Editor is a purely Command Line Interface (CLI) application written in Python 3.7.1.

 BGA2Editor is available as a Windows binary.
-Simply download BGAEditor.exe and you're good to go.
+Simply download BGA2Editor.exe and you're good to go.
 No Python interpreter necessary.

 FEATURES SUPPORTED:
 Edit admiral level, renown, leadership, maximum fleet points, and global income.